Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

 ### 'struct'
 It allows developers to define user-defined types.
-It is also possible to be used in other user-defined types or method syntax.
+It is also possible to be used in `struct` or method syntax.

 **Syntax**
 ```csharp